Electric Field At A Point Charge

 Visualizing Electric Fields: Electric Field Lines

 Electric field lines are a visual tool used to represent electric fields.
-They are imaginary lines that show the direction of the electric field at various points in space.
-The density of the field lines (i.e., how closely spaced they are) indicates the strength of the electric field.
+The density of the field lines (i.Because of that, they are imaginary lines that show the direction of the electric field at various points in space. e., how closely spaced they are) indicates the strength of the electric field.

 Here are some key properties of electric field lines: